 Best Stem/Educational Gift Ideas

-This year as our kids get older we are going more in the direction of Educational Games/Toys, with STEM being our focus.
+As our kids get older, when buying gifts we try to move more towards Educational Games/Toys, with STEM being our main focus.
 What is STEM?
 STEM stands for SCIENCE, TECHNOLOGY, ENGINEERING, and MATH.
 Whether your kids will pursue a college degree in one of these fields or not, STEM is everywhere around us and embracing it from a young age helps our kids stay on par with the world’s future growth.
 Doing so, as our world evolves into a STEM type of living our kids will too, it’s a Win/Win!
 Whether you celebrate Christmas, Hanukkah or a Birthday, here are 10 Educational/STEM gift Ideas for you.

 Many of my top STEM picks are made by the ThinkFun manufacturer.
 I’m a big fan and believer in introducing STEM skills early on into a child’s life and I find most of ThinkFun’s products do this in a Simple, Fun, Logic and Economical way.
 I remember when I first saw a picture of their Rush Hour game I wasn’t all that impressed, but boy isn’t it so true we should never judge a book by its cover.
 When my research brought me to find out how Drs, Speech-Language Pathologists and Occupational Therapist recommend and use this game with their own patients, I had to see for myself why this game was so popular and let me just start saying, this game is simply Amazing!